 However, in 2008 Herron began writing what has since become his longest and most well-known series: Slough House.
 This series takes place in London, revolving around the titular Slough House.
 Herron actually describes the location of the house in such detail in his books, that keen fans have been able to find the location of this fictional haunt, which is near the Barbican Tube Station.

-Mick Herron’s publisher, the new crime imprint Baskerville, already has at least three more titles from the author lined up, so more Mick Herron books in order is a near certainty.
+Mick Herron’s publisher, the new crime imprint Baskerville, already has at least three more titles from the author lined up, so more Mick Herron books are definitely on the way.
 The books that are part of that deal will include one standalone and two more Slough House novels.

 Mick Herron Books in Order